cjratcliff/ml-compiled/docs/ranking.rst

 Ranking
 """"""""""
 Given a query retrieve the most relevant documents from a set.
 If the ranking is personalized a context including user history or location may also be taken into account.
+Often referred to as 'learning to rank'.

 LambdaMART
 ------------
 Combines the boosted tree model `MART (Friedman, 1999) <https://statweb.stanford.edu/~jhf/ftp/trebst.pdf>`_ with LambdaRank.

 | **Further reading**
-| `From RankNet to LambdaRank to LambdaMART: An Overview (Burges, 2010) <https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/MSR-TR-2010-82.pdf>`_
+| `From RankNet to LambdaRank to LambdaMART: An Overview, Burges (2010) <https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/MSR-TR-2010-82.pdf>`_

 LambdaRank
 -----------